leblitzdick/lightning-scooter/README.md

 For the power supply of the Raspberry Pi it was necessary to install a DC/DC converter which provides the required 5V from the
 42V of the scooter battery.
 In the lower picture you can see it, so that the converter does not discharge the battery, a switch is installed which separates it from the current.
-In this picture you can also see the two blue relays which are responsible for switching the current.
+In this picture you can also see the two blue relays which are responsible for switching the main power.

 ![scooter-inside](img/scooter-inside.png)